jeremyhahn/ecutools/src/aws_iot_src/external_libs/mbedTLS/README.md

 -   `tests/ssl-opt.sh` runs integration tests for various TLS options (renegotiation, resumption, etc.) and tests interoperability of these options with other implementations.
 -   `tests/compat.sh` tests interoperability of every ciphersuite with other implementations.
 -   `tests/scripts/test-ref-configs.pl` test builds in various reduced configurations.
+-   `tests/scripts/key-exchanges.pl` test builds in configurations with a single key exchange enabled
 -   `tests/scripts/all.sh` runs a combination of the above tests, plus some more, with various build options (such as ASan, full `config.h`, etc).

 Configurations